16 / 4 / 2015 3pm

-The political parties have this week announced their manifesto commitments for the NHS.
-I thought you would find it helpful to have a summary of the three main parties’ proposals on the key issues relating to health and care, including workforce; prevention and wellbeing, and primary care.
+The three main political parties in England have announced their manifesto proposals for the NHS.
+The statements outline their commitments to issues relating to health and care, including workforce, prevention and wellbeing, and primary care.

-- Continue to ensure that we have enough doctors, nurses and other staff to meet patients’ needs.
+- Continue to ensure there are enough doctors, nurses and other staff to meet patients’ needs.

 - Consider how best to recognise and reward high performance.

 - Hospitals properly staffed, so that the quality of care is the same every day of the week.